Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Results

-What Changes After Implementation
+What Changes After the Foundation Is Built

 Before

-10–20 hours per application
+• 10–20 hours per application

-Rewriting the same content every time
+• Rewriting the same content every time

-Inconsistent quality across submissions
+• Inconsistent quality across submissions

-AI produces generic, unhelpful outputs
+• AI produces generic, unhelpful outputs

-Stress and last-minute scrambles
+• Stress and last-minute scrambles

 After

-3–6 hours per application, with core content already structured and approved
+• 3–6 hours per application, with core content already structured and approved

-A pre-built Case for Support your team draws from instead of rewriting from scratch
+• A pre-built Case for Support your team draws from instead of rewriting from scratch

-AI outputs that reflect your actual work, beneficiaries and impact
+• AI outputs that reflect your actual work, beneficiaries and impact

-More time for funder relationships, strategy and the applications that matter most
+• Less repeated drafting and more time for funder relationships, strategy and the applications that matter most

 Services